0xSplits/splits-sdk/packages/splits-sdk-react/README.md

 ## Documentation

-Documentation for the React SDK is coming soon!
-The four hooks you can use for now are:
+Detailed documentation for the SDK can be found [here](https://docs.0xsplits.xyz/sdk-info/react)
-- useSplitsClient
-- useSplitMetadata
-- useWaterfallMetadata
-- useLiquidSplitMetadata